KokilaEkanayake/simple-node-server/README.md

 # simple-node-server
->This is base templeate to create Node JS api project
+>This is a base template to create the Node JS API project

 ## Start the Server